Asia & Australia Gap Year

 - Spend up to a year living and working Down Under, with access to our amazing jobs team and database (option 2 only).

 Escape to paradise with this awesome group gap year trip through Asia and Australia.
 Discover the wonders of Ha Long Bay, historic Hoi An, rural Ninh Binh and the tranquil Mekong Delta in Vietnam.
 Hop from paradise island to paradise island in Thailand, learning Muay Thai and snorkelling over coral reefs.
 Discover temples, waterfalls and great surf breaks in Bali, Lombok and the Gili Islands.
-Then take on Australia with an epic 6 weeks up the East Coast, including Byron Bay, Fraser Island, the Whitsundays, Magnetic Island and so much more.
+Then take on Australia with an epic 6 weeks up the East Coast, including Byron Bay, K'gari, the Whitsundays, Magnetic Island and so much more.
 If you’d like to stay on for a working holiday Down Under, option 2 adds on a fun-packed week in Melbourne, a personalised one-to-one job meeting and 12 months of dedicated job support.
 Best of all, this trip is totally customisable so we can add or remove destinations to build the perfect adventure for you!

 Want to find out more?